 - Increased use of alcohol, tobacco or other drugs.

-If you notice that you are exhibiting a few of these common signs of distress, you can take control of your mental and emotional health by taking the following steps:
+If you notice that you are exhibiting a few of these common signs of distress, the following steps may help you take control of your mental and emotional health:

 - Take care of physical health.
 Exercise regularly and don’t neglect your physical health during this time.
 Go for a walk, jog, do yoga, or just get moving.
 Even if you can’t get to the gym or go outside, research at-home workouts and enlist a virtual buddy.
 Eat healthy well-balanced meals throughout the day, including lots of fresh fruit and vegetables, and get plenty of sleep at night.